RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | isOngoing      | Boolean| After initialization, Assignments under this Policy will continue applying to files based on events, indefinitely.

 ## Box.updateLegalHoldPolicy
 Update a legal hold policy.
+Only Business Plus or Enterprise account.

 | Field       | Type  | Description
 |-------------|-------|----------